 Hammond gains the localities of Belvidere, Gemmells, Highland Valley, Red Creek, Salem, Strathalbyn, Willyaroo and Woodchester and the remainder of the localities of Bletchley and Hartley.

 Hammond loses the District Council of Karoonda East Murray (incorporating localities including Karoonda, Sandalwood, Wanbi and Wynarka), Southern Mallee District Council (incorporating localities including Lameroo and Pinnaroo), the remainder of Coorong District Council (including the localities of Tailem Bend, Wellington East and Yumali) and a portion of Mid Murray Council (including the localities of Claypans, Teal Flat and Younghusband).
 It also loses the localities of Bowhill, Clayton Bay, Mannum, Milang, and Point Sturt and a portion of Lake Alexandrina.

 For full details see the 2020 Report of the Electoral Districts Boundaries Commission (PDF 1.6 MB).

 |Ivan P. Lewis||LIB/IND/CLIC (*)||1997 - 2006|

 |Adrian S. Pederick||LIB||2006 -|

-* Lewis was first elected as a Liberal, became Independent in July 2000 and then won re-election under the CLIC banner in 2002.
+* Lewis was first elected as a Liberal, became an Independent in July 2000 and then won re-election under the CLIC banner in 2002.